Calculating... until our next FREE Code-Along Session. Secure your spot now

 What Is a Product Database?

-A product database stores information or attributes about products, such as the product name, weight, color, material, size, price, discount levels, minimum order quantity, country of origin, images, category, description, packaging information, margin, production cost, supplier details, colors, or variations.
+A product database stores information or attributes about products, such as the product name, weight, color, material, size, price, discount levels, minimum order quantity, country of origin, images, category, description, packaging information, margin, production cost, supplier details, or variations.

 Depending on the industry you are in, your list of product attributes might include things such as certifications (“certified organic”, “GMO-free”), taste or feel (“sweet”, “soft”), ingredients, or marketing claims (“long-lasting”, “top-rated”, “popular choice”).